P-Tensors: a General Formalism for Constructing Higher Order Message Passing Networks: BACKGROUND: MESSAGE PASSING NEURAL NETWORKS

-The principle challenge in GNNs is to design architectures that respect this invariance constraint, yet are expressive enough to capture the complex topological features demanded by applications.
-One way to enforce permutation invariance would be to compute permutation invariant graph features right in the input layer.
-Whatever the architecture of the rest of the network, this would guarantee that the output is permutation invariant.
-This approach, however severely limits the expressive power of the network \cite{maron2019provably}\cite{schwenk1973almost}.
-Instead, modern GNNs are designed in such a way that their internal layers are \emph{equivariant} (rather than invariant) to permutations.
-This means that under \rf{eq: Aact} the outputs of the layers do change, but they do so in specific, controlled ways.
-The final layer of the network is designed to cancel out these transformations and guarantee that the overall output of the network is permutation invariant.
+Requiring permutation invariance at the level of individual neurons would be too restrictive.
+Instead, modern GNNs are designed in such a way that their internal layers are \emph{equivariant} (rather than invariant) to permutations, meaning that under \rf{eq: Aact} the outputs of the layers do change, but do so in a specific, controlled way.
+The last layer of the network is designed to cancel out these transformations, typically by pooling over the vertices, and thus guarantees that the final output is invariant.